Postcode Lottery Review

 I know what you’re thinking when hearing about a lottery that has “postcode” in its name.
-What are these folks on about.
+What are these folks on about?
 It’s exactly what it says!
-PostCodeLottery runs lotteries that is based on your post code.
+Postcode Lottery runs lotteries that are based on your postcode.
 It’s sold as a monthly subscription though you can purchase more than one.
 It’s run by “People’s Postcode Lottery” who manages society lotteries on behalf of charitable bodies.
 They support good causes (their words, not mine) all over Britain.
 Anyway, let’s all take a step back and see what exactly PostCodeLottery is about.

-How Can PostCodeLottery Win Me Millions?
+How Can Postcode Lottery Win Me Millions?

-PostCodeLottery is a subscription service.
-Each subscription buys one ticket for a month at a cost of £10 (plus .50p service fee).
-This ticket is based on your post code.
-You can buy as many monthly subscriptions as you’d like which means you might have three tickets on your post code.
+Postcode Lottery is a subscription service.
+Each subscription buys one ticket for a month at a cost of £10 (plus a 0.50p service fee).
+This ticket is based on your postcode.
+You can buy as many monthly subscriptions as you’d like, which means you might have three tickets on your postcode.
 Why do this?
-Their millionaire prizes (six slated for 2013) are not in fact one individual jackpot but split amongst the people that live in an area based on the symbols (i.e. lowest prize is first three, second lowest is first four) in your post code.
-The person with the full winning post code gets the big prize.
+Their millionaire prizes (six slated for 2013) are not in fact, one individual jackpot, but split amongst the people that live in an area based on the symbols (i.e. lowest prize is first three, second lowest is first four) in your postcode.
+The person with the full winning postcode gets the big prize.
 But, it is important to note that

 Stop the Presses

-The Site at PostCodeLottery
+The Site at Post Code Lottery

-Getting around PostCodeLottery’s site is painful.
-The information is scattered all of the place with no one location that provides a summary of what they offer.
-Too many words are done up in bold so reading is a chore.
-Okay I finally noticed up in the top right hand corner a little (very) place to click How It Works.
+Getting around the Postcode Lottery’s site is painful.
+The information is scattered all of the places with no one location that provides a summary of what they offer.
+Too many words are made up in bold, so reading is a chore.
+Okay, I finally noticed up in the top right-hand corner a little (very) place to click ‘How It Works’.
 The site simply draws your attention to so many other things, it was hard to get the basics!

-Customer Service at PostCodeLottery
+Customer Service at PostCodeLottery.co.uk

-PostCodeLottery has their telephone number all over their site.
+Postcode Lottery has their telephone number all over their site.
 You can ring them or complete a form asking them to call you back at a specific time.
-I’m not comfortable about this as sometimes I like my answers in writing at the same time, at least there is someone real you can talk with to discuss your question.
-People can also sign up for regular emails for PostCodeLottery news, updates and results.
+I’m not comfortable about this as sometimes I like my answers in writing, at least there is someone real you can talk with to discuss your question.
+People can also sign up for regular emails for Postcode Lottery news, updates and results.

-Complaints at PostCodeLottery
+Complaints at Postcode Lottery

-Most complaint about PostCodeLottery were about the fact that some lottery representatives call them at inappropriate hours or inconvenient times [whocallsme.com].
+Most complaints about Postcode Lottery were about the fact that some lottery representatives call at inappropriate hours or inconvenient times [whocallsme.com].
 There were also former players saying that they felt harassed by the lottery after refusing to continue to sign up for their service.

 So Where Does the Profit Go?

-One of the selling points of PostCodeLottery is that they direct a significant amount of the money collected from customers towards supporting charities.
-Looking at the charities list, it seems most are Scottish based.
-I wonder what people in Wales thinks of this?
+One of the selling points of Postcode Lottery is that they direct a significant amount of the money collected from customers towards supporting charities.
+Looking at the charities list, it seems most are Scottish-based.
+I wonder what people in Wales think of this?
 I was unable to determine for a fact whether some of the complaints regarding the manner in which the financial support was distributed were justified or just the result of disgruntled people (like from Wales).

-The Bottom Line on PostCodeLotto
+The Bottom Line on Postcode Lottery

 No Numbers to Pick